lizlooney670/MustangVision/README.md

   - Everything is complete except for the ability to send JSON data to the robot

   - Check JSON.java & Envelope.java for more information

+  - I haven't tested the compression method yet....someone should get on that